googlefonts/googlefonts.github.io/gf-guide/article.md

 ## The Article

-The Article is a new expanded version of the `DESCRIPTION.en_us.html` file that includes images and longer-form information and content.
+The Article file is a new expanded version of the `DESCRIPTION.en_us.html` file that includes images and longer-form information and content.
 It appears on the Google Fonts site as the main content in the About & License section.
 For example, see the About page of [Playpen Sans](https://fonts.google.com/specimen/Playpen+Sans/about), and then view the `ofl/playpensans` directory in the Google Fonts repo: [github.com/google/fonts/tree/main/ofl/playpensans](https://github.com/google/fonts/tree/main/ofl/playpensans).

-The `ARTICLE.en_us.html` file and images should live in an `article/` directory alongside the `METDATA.pb` file in the root of the `ofl/fontname` directory.
+The `ARTICLE.en_us.html` file and images should live in an `article/` directory alongside the `METADATA.pb` file in the root of the `ofl/fontname` directory.
 Typically, only the Noto fonts are expected to combine the `DESCRIPTION.en_us.html` and `ARTICLE.en_us.html` files.
 For all the other families (non-Noto), if an article with images is added, the description should be overwritten by the Article.
-This means we should shift all the Description content into the Article and delete the `DESCRIPTION.en_us.html`.
+This means that, in the case of adding expanded content and images, we should shift all the Description content to the Article and delete the `DESCRIPTION.en_us.html`.

 Here are some guidelines for how to prepare the `article/` directory and files: